hyperspacedev/chica/README.md

 - **Learn how the new concurrency model works —** The main benefit of being open-source is that the code is, well, open – and everybody can check it and even contribute to it.
 Thanks to this, `chica` can serve as a guide for people who want to see some real-examples of the new async/await features introduced by Apple in Swift 5.5.

 - **Build tools that leverage the Fediverse or Twitter —** There is no reason why `chica` should only be limited for building apps: it can be used for everything!
-You can use it for building command line interfaces that interact with these social networks, or you can build a bot that automatically toots whatever you post on twitter (or viceversa); who knows what beatiful things you can achieve with this!
+You can use it for building command line interfaces that interact with these social networks, or you can build a bot that automatically toots whatever you post on twitter (or vice-versa); who knows what beatiful things you can achieve with this!

 Found a novel use?
 We'd love to hear about it!

 ## Licensing

-Codename Starlight and it's respective subprojects are licensed under the Non-Violent Public License, the same license used in Hyperspace Desktop.
+Codename Starlight and its respective subprojects are licensed under the Non-Violent Public License, the same license used in Hyperspace Desktop.
 This is a semi-permissive license that allows modifications and redistributions as long as the software is not used to harm another person or cause conflict.
 You can read your rights in the attached [LICENSE][license] file.

 ## Contributions